rashminayakmdb/MongoDBAtlas-PowerApps-PowerAutomateUseCase/README.md

                   Reset(Fname);Reset(Lname);Reset(DOB);Reset(Passport);Reset(email);

+          - ### Popup Window:
-            - We also need a popup window to stop the user if he is trying to Submit without entering all the details.
+              -  We also need a popup window to stop the user if he is trying to submit without entering all the details.
               - Click the form(anywere on the screen)-> Under the Advanced-> Action -> OnVisible, Add

                      Set(popup,false)